Generalized forms of types N = 1, 2 and higher gauge theory: Generalized forms and gauge theory

 \subsubsection{Generalized gauge transformations}

-In this framework, gauge transformations are parametrized by generalized 0-forms of type $N$ taking values in a Lie group $\mathbf{G}_{(N)}$, extending the standard notion of gauge equivalence.
-We work with matrix representations on a fixed vector space, which identifies the group identity with the unit matrix and simplifies the treatment of homomorphisms.
+In this framework, gauge transformations are parametrized by generalized 0-forms of type $N$ taking values in a Lie group $\mathbf{G}_{(N)}$, thereby extending the standard notion of gauge equivalence.
+Throughout we work in a fixed matrix representation, so that the group identity is identified with the unit matrix and homomorphisms can be treated straightforwardly.